Jankoekenpan/FaultTreeHeight/docker/README.md

 docker build -t fault-tree-height -f fault-tree-height.Dockerfile .
 ```
 Note: this will take a while since Storm needs to be compiled from source.
+Building Strom from source however is recommended to reproduce results from the paper most accurately.
+By modifying the dockerfile and removing the portability option from the Storm build, the C++ compiler can
+output cpu instructions optimised for your hardware.
 ### Option 2: Load the docker image from the tar archive:
 ```shell
 docker image load --input fault-tree-height.tar
 ```
+Use this option if you just want to get results quickly.

 ## Running the docker image
 ```shell